Baby's First Field Guide to Kansas City

 First Swim Lesson

 Little ones love to play in water.
-You can enroll your child in age-appropriate swimming lessons at your local YMCA (www.KansasCityYMCA.org), where parent-child classes are offered for the youngest swimmers.
-A perfect introduction to pools and water fun.
+You can enroll your child in age-appropriate swimming lessons at your local YMCA, where parent-child classes are offered for the youngest swimmers.
+These sessions are a perfect introduction to pools and water fun.

 Keep those smiles healthy with a visit to a pediatric dentist.
-The American Academy of Pediatric Dentistry recommends that babies visit the dentist by the first birthday.
-Parents are able to hold their little one during the exam and get great tips on the teething process and care of baby’s teeth.
-These local dentists offer top-notch kid-friendly care and customer service: Jenkins & LeBlance with four Metro locations (www.KidSmileKC.com); Dr. Hemberger, specializing in pediatric dentistry in Overland Park, KS (www.HembergerPediatricDental.com); Dr. Michael Kemmling of Shawnee, KS (www.CapstoneDentistry.com); and Dr. Matthew Hillman of Smiles Dentistry for Kids (www.SmilesDentistry4Kids.com).
+The American Academy of Pediatric Dentistry recommends that babies visit the dentist by their first birthday.
+Parents are able to hold their little one during the exam and get great tips on the teething process and care of Baby’s teeth.
+These local dentists offer top-notch kid-friendly care and customer service: Pediatric and Laser Dentistry in Olathe, Jenkins & LeBlanc with five metro locations and Parkville Pediatric Dentistry in Parkville, MO.
 Your child is guaranteed to receive extra TLC at his first checkup.

 First Baby Book Club

-Kansas City’s local libraries and bookstores offer story time sessions for infants, toddlers and preschoolers throughout the week, and you’ll find a complete schedule on the KC Parent Calendar.
+Kansas City’s local libraries, nature centers and bookstores offer story time sessions for infants, toddlers and preschoolers throughout the week, and you’ll find a complete schedule on the KC Parent calendar.
 Infant story time is a great chance to introduce a love of books and make friends.
 Toddlers love watching the puppet shows, learning new songs, making crafts and playing with fun finger rhymes.
 Best of all, local story time is always free or cheap!

 Kansas City is the barbecue capital of America, so it’s only natural that local kids enjoy the best at an early age.
-Every local has a favorite, from Fiorella’s Jack Stack Bar-B-Q (www.JackStackBBQ.com) to Arthur Bryant’s (www.ArthurBryantsBBQ.com) to Gate’s (www.GatesBBQ.com).
-Pick your fave and pack the camera… finger-lickin’ lip-smackin’ very-first barbecue makes for some super cute pix!
+Every local has a favorite, from Fiorella’s Jack Stack Bar-B-Q and Q39 to Joe’s Kansas City and Gate’s.
+Pick your fave and pack the camera… finger-lickin’, lip-smackin’ very-first barbecue makes for some super cute pics!

-Another place to make some kid-friendly memories is one of Kansas City’s landmark restaurants, Fritz’s Railroad Restaurant, with three Metro locations (www.FritzsKC.com).
+Another place to make some kid-friendly memories is one of Kansas City’s landmark restaurants, Fritz’s Railroad Restaurant at Crown Center (FritzsKC.com).
 At this favorite eatery, model trains deliver food right to your table, and children receive their own engineer caps!
-Or, treat your tyke with a shared Skyscraper—a gigantic shake or ice cream soda—at Winstead’s (www.WinsteadsSteakburger.com).
+Or, treat your tyke with a shared Skyscraper—a gigantic shake or ice cream soda—at Winstead’s.

 First Cultural Experience

-Your junior daredevil will love a day of play at Zonkers Indoor Amusement Park at the Great Mall (www.Zonkers.com, 913.393.3535).
-Zonkers is a delightful indoor amusement park for young children with a snake roller coaster, carousel, train, kiddie rides and inflatables.
-When the sun is shining, take the family to Worlds of Fun (www.WorldsOfFun.com), where your child will enjoy tyke-sized fun meeting the Peanuts gang and enjoying rides in Planet Snoopy, a themed section of the park with more than 20 rides and activities for young children.
+When the sun is shining, take the family to Worlds of Fun, where your child will enjoy tyke-sized fun meeting the Peanuts gang and enjoying rides in Planet Snoopy, a themed section of the park with more than 20 rides and activities for young children.